Open Autonomous Intelligence Initiative

 The Open Autonomous Intelligence Initiative has reached an important transition point.
 The prior work on polarity, structural modeling, spherical worlds, temporal projection, regulation, and constraint boundaries has produced a sufficiently developed conceptual foundation to support a new phase of work.
 The immediate task is no longer to continue expanding the framework in the abstract.
-The immediate task is to use the framework to define implementable specifications for open, transparent, edge-primary simulated General Intelligence.
+The immediate task is to use the framework to define implementable specifications for open, transparent, edge-primary AuI.

 1. The Prior Development Path